 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: In Illusions of Security: Global Surveillance and Democracy in the Post-9/11 World, human rights lawyer Maureen Webb argues the new global security system is threatening both American and global security, while undermining democracy worldwide.
+AMY GOODMAN: Love letters, bank transactions, library books, scuba diving lessons—can the government actually use your personal information to predict whether you might be a terrorist?
+A new book reveals the comprehensive scope of government surveillance and finds that the use of sophisticated methods to search for terrorists is not identifying the right suspects.
+In Illusions of Security: Global Surveillance and Democracy in the Post-9/11 World, human rights lawyer Maureen Webb argues the new global security system is threatening both American and global security, while undermining democracy worldwide.
 Maureen Webb joins us now in the firehouse studio.
 Welcome to Democracy Now!

 MAUREEN WEBB: Thank you, Amy.

 AMY GOODMAN: Why did you focus on this as a human rights lawyer?

 MAUREEN WEBB: Well, I think it’s one of the less-examined aspects of the war on terror, and I’m co-chair for a Canadian coalition of civil society groups called the International Civil Liberties Monitoring Group.
 And in 2004, we brought some of the major NGOs working on these issues from around the world: ACLU in the United States, Statewatch in Europe, Focus on the Global South in Asia.
 And we wanted to look for common patterns that were happening in our countries and see if there was any way that we could collaborate.